-All services provided by the Wellness Center are free and available to currently enrolled, full or part-time students during the academic year.
+All services provided by the Wellness Center are free and available to currently enrolled, full or parttime students during the academic year.
 To make an appointment contact the Wellness Center at 313.664.7852 or the Office of Student Affairs at 313.664.7879.
-You can also email us at: counseling@collegeforcreativestudies.edu
+You may also email us at: counseling@collegeforcreativestudies.edu.